dat-ecosystem-archive/docs/docs/hyperdrive_spec.md

 If `h(uint64be(#3) + 3) == hash1` then we know that data we received from the other person is correct.
 They sent us `a` and the corresponding hashes.

-Since we only need uncle hashes to verify the block.
-The number of hashes we need is at worst `log2(number-of-blocks)` and the roots of the merkle trees which has the same complexity.
+Since we only need uncle hashes to verify the block, the number of hashes we need is at worst `log2(number-of-blocks)` and the roots of the merkle trees which has the same complexity.

 A merkle tree generator is available on npm through the [merkle-tree-stream](https://github.com/mafintosh/merkle-tree-stream) module.